vpsfreecz/devcg/README.md

 Build and attach BPF programs to cgroupv2 devices controller.

 Commands:
-  set <prog pin> <cgroup path> allow|deny <device...>    Create a program and attach it to a cgroup new <prog pin> allow|deny <device...>                  Create a program del <prog pin>                                         Delete a program attach <prog pin> <cgroup path> <link pin>             Attach existing program to cgroup detach <link pin>                                      Detach program from cgroup replace <link pin> <prog pin> [new link pin]           Replace program attached to a cgroup
+  set <prog pin> <cgroup path> <link pin> allow|deny <device...>
+    Create a program and attach it to a cgroup

+  new <prog pin> allow|deny <device...>
+    Create a program

+  del <prog pin>
+    Delete a program

+  attach <prog pin> <cgroup path> <link pin>
+    Attach existing program to cgroup

+  detach <link pin>
+    Detach program from cgroup

+  replace <link pin> <prog pin> [new link pin]
+    Replace program attached to a cgroup

-<prog pin> is an absolute path to a file inside the BPF filesystem, usually located in /sys/fs/bpf.
+<prog pin> is an absolute path to a file inside the BPF filesystem, usually
+located in /sys/fs/bpf.
 As long as the pin file exists, the program is held in the kernel.

-<link pin> is a file within the BPF filesystem representing BPF program attached to a cgroup.
+<link pin> is a file within the BPF filesystem representing BPF program attached
+to a cgroup.
 When the link pin file is removed, the program is detached.

-<cgroup path> is an absolute path to cgroup in a unified hierarchy, usually found in
+<cgroup path> is an absolute path to cgroup in a unified hierarchy, usually
-/sys/fs/cgroup.
+found in /sys/fs/cgroup.

 allow | deny determines whether the program will allow access only to the listed devices, or if it will deny access to the listed devices and allow all others.

 <device...> specify individual devices in the following format:

   basic | standard | <type>:<major>:<minor>:<access mask>

-<type> is c for char and b for block devices. <major> and <minor> are devices numbers, * can be
+<type> is c for char and b for block devices. <major> and <minor> are devices
-used to match all major/minor numbers. <access mask> consists of r for read, w for write and m for mknod access.
+numbers, * can be used to match all major/minor numbers. <access mask> consists of r for read, w for write and m for mknod access.

-<device> basic is a shortcut to allow/deny access to /dev/null, /dev/zero, /dev/full, /dev/random
+<device> basic is a shortcut to allow/deny access to /dev/null, /dev/zero,
-and /dev/urandom, as if they were enumerated on the command line.
+/dev/full, /dev/random and /dev/urandom, as if they were enumerated on the command line.

-<device> standard will allow/deny access to the basic devices, plus /dev/kmsg, /dev/tty,
+<device> standard will allow/deny access to the basic devices, plus /dev/kmsg,
-/dev/console, /dev/ptmx, /dev/tty* and mknod for all devices.
+/dev/tty, /dev/console, /dev/ptmx, /dev/tty* and mknod for all devices.

-Example use:
+Example uses:

+  # Create a cgroup
   mkdir /sys/fs/cgroup/my-cgroup

+  # Allow only access to basic devices
-  devcgprog set /sys/fs/bpf/my-program /sys/fs/cgroup/my-cgroup allow basic
+  devcgprog set /sys/fs/bpf/my-program \
+         /sys/fs/cgroup/my-cgroup \
+	 /sys/fs/bpf/my-program-on-my-cgroup \
+	 allow basic

+  # Allow only access to the selected device
-  devcgprog set /sys/fs/bpf/my-program /sys/fs/cgroup/my-cgroup allow c:1:3:rwm
+  devcgprog set /sys/fs/bpf/my-program \
+         /sys/fs/cgroup/my-cgroup \
+	 /sys/fs/bpf/my-program-on-my-cgroup \
+	 allow c:1:3:rwm

 Options: